Our Responsible Sourcing Policy in action

 Fundamental Principle 10 of our Responsible Sourcing Policy

-The mandatory requirement set for suppliers by our RSP is that their workers have access to a confidential grievance mechanism which prohibits retaliation against the worker, ensures the matters are investigated and results in swift, unbiased and fair resolutions.
+The mandatory requirement for suppliers in the RSP is that their workers have access to a confidential grievance mechanism which prohibits retaliation against the worker, ensures the matters are investigated and results in swift, unbiased and fair resolutions.

 Collective action to drive progress on human rights with our suppliers

-We know neither we nor our suppliers can solve all the endemic challenges in our supply chain on our own, and we understand the complex demands made on suppliers by their customers, including us.
+We know neither we nor our suppliers can solve all the endemic challenges in our supply chain on our own.
+We also understand the complex demands made on suppliers by their customers, including us.
 Improving standards within the supply chain requires a common approach and focused, sector-based initiatives involving many participants.Simon Hindley, our Social Accountability Director, Supply Chain

-A good example is AIM PROGRESS, a forum of consumer goods manufacturers and suppliers who enable and promote responsible sourcing practices and sustainable production systems.
-We are founder members of this global initiative, which is supported and sponsored by AIM in Europe and the Grocery Manufacturers Association (GMA) in North America.
+We’re founder members of AIM PROGRESS, a forum of consumer goods manufacturers and suppliers who enable and promote responsible sourcing practices and sustainable production systems.
+It’s a global initiative, which is supported and sponsored by AIM in Europe and the Grocery Manufacturers Association (GMA) in North America.

 We work through organisations such as the World Business Council for Sustainable Development, the United Nations Global Compact and the World Economic Forum to improve environmental and social sustainability, including human rights, in supply chains.